 4. Any Time Day Single fares are the most expensive.
 You can use them any time of day which makes them the most flexible if you’re unsure of your schedule.
 On popular commuter routes, expect these higher fares at morning and evening rush hour.

 5. Mobile tickets are slowly coming to National Rail.
 Otherwise you’ll collect a paper ticket at the ticket machine with your credit card and ticket collection number.

 6. Rail guards will come through the train and ask for tickets after each stop or right after you get on.
-You shouldn’t need to show it again until your journey comes to an end unless you have a change.
-If your destination station has a turnstile you’ll pop your ticket in, the gate will open and your ticket gets left behind.
+You won’t need to show it again until your journey comes to an end unless you make a change.
+If your destination station has a turnstile you’ll pop your ticket in or scan it, the gate will open and your ticket gets left behind.
 A lot of smaller stations don’t have turnstiles so you’ll just walk out.
 Yes it’s the honor system.